HaniAmmar/Qentem-Engine/README.md

 ## Features

--   Header only and self-contained; no external libraries like the STL is needed.
+-   Cross platform, header only and self-contained; no external libraries like the STL is needed.
--   Uses SSE2, AVX2, and AVX512BW when available.
--   Supports UTF-16 and UTF-32 surrogates.
+-   Supports UTF-8, UTF-16 and UTF-32.
+-   Supports any character type (char. u_char, short, int, wchar_t).
+-   Fast JSON parser.
--   Customizable template patterns with (variable replacement, nesting loops, nesting if conditions and Inline if)
+-   Fast HTML templating (variable replacement, nested loop, nested if condition, and Inline if).

 ## Requirements